- Submit a Code Complaint

 E) Recidivists Person/Properties: A recidivist is any person who or property which has a regular history of code enforcement violations.
 Persons who have been previously warned of the same type of violations repeatedly may be issued an immediate citation for the offenses that warrant abatement or may have a summons issued by the Carrollton Municipal Court.

-Photo of Illegal Dumper who was caught.
 It is the primary goal of the Neighborhood Integrity Program to gain compliance rather than litigate a citation or summons in court.
 The Neighborhood Integrity program realizes that mitigating circumstances may arise that may call for special handling of a problem or violation.
 If a problem exists when gaining compliance within the required deadline an extension may be granted to the owner/resident if the situation warrants one.
 Contact must be made with the code enforcement staff in order to make arrangements for an extension.
 If you would like to report a possible code violation you may call 972-466-3060 or submit your concerns online.
-Your complaint is kept confidential and cannot be made available to the public.